 “Most states require some public notification, which can be costly depending on the jurisdiction,” Cairns said.
 “For example, in New York state, you have to advertise in the county in which the LLC is formed.
 If you form in one of the five boroughs of NYC, this can cost upward of $1,000.”

-For S-corps, you’ll need to file articles of incorporation in the state where you desire to incorporate.
-An annual shareholder's meeting and additional state reporting is also required.
+For S corps, you’ll need to file articles of incorporation in the state where you want to incorporate.
+An annual shareholder meeting and additional state reporting are also required.

-Having your LLC taxed as an S-corp once you hit the $60,000 per year mark is a great decision, according to Scott Royal Smith, founder and CEO of Royal Legal Solutions.
+Having your LLC taxed as an S corp once you hit the $60,000-a-year mark is a great decision, according to Scott Royal Smith, founder and CEO of Royal Legal Solutions.

-Smith believes that the $60,000 per year mark is usually where that plays out.
-Before then, it’s best to accept the money as personal income and file the Form 1040 on your personal return.
+Smith believes the $60,000 annual mark is usually where that plays out.
+Before then, it’s best to accept the money as personal income and file Form 1040 on your personal return.

 Generally, no, but there are loopholes in business and finance.
-The ownership stake of an LLC member is called a membership interest, and owners of an S-corp are called shareholders, according to business owner Micah D. Wright.
+The ownership stake of an LLC member is called a membership interest, and owners of an S corp are called shareholders.

-An LLC with more than one member can’t purchase or own S-corp stock because it violates Subchapter S guidelines.
-However, a single-member LLC that's taxed as a disregarded entity could own S-corp stock, which is uncommon.
+An LLC with more than one member can’t purchase or own S corp stock because it violates Subchapter S guidelines.
+However, a single-member LLC taxed as a disregarded entity could own S corp stock, which is uncommon.

-Ideally, business owners and entrepreneurs would set their new ventures up as an LLC to have some legal protection for their personal assets.
-Once the business grows, it’s a good idea to investigate filing as an S-corp because of the financial benefits.
-Determining how many investors, stock classes and foreign owners will be members of your LLC should be considered in order to follow the proper guidelines, according to your state laws.
+Many entrepreneurs set up their new ventures as LLCs to have some legal protection for their personal assets.
+However, when your business grows, it’s a good idea to speak with your CPA and look into filing as an S corp for the financial benefits.
+To follow the proper guidelines under your state’s laws, you should also determine how many investors, stock classes and foreign owners will be members of your LLC.